Skip to content

 Trigger: time-based, calculated from product consumption rate Length: 1-2 emails Goal: trigger a reorder

 For consumable categories only (coffee, supplements, skincare, pet food).
-Calculate the typical consumption window — 30 days for a coffee bag, 45 for a supplement bottle, 60 for a skincare jar — and email at 80% of that window.
+Calculate the typical consumption window.
+That’s 30 days for a coffee bag, 45 for a supplement bottle, 60 for a skincare jar.
+Send the email at 80% of that window.

 Email 1: “Running low?
 Reorder in one click.” + their last-purchased SKU.
 Email 2 (7 days later, if no order): “Still need a refill?
 Save 10% on subscribe & save.”